Celebrating Black Music Month: Architects of Sound

 Funk: Kool & The Gang helped usher in the era of funk with hits like Hollywood Swinging and Jungle Boogie, anchoring the genre with deep, syncopated basslines and locked drum breaks that defined the street-funk sound of the 1970s.

-R&B: Stevie Wonder integrated brilliant songwriting with technological mastery, rewriting the rules of soul.
+R&B: Starting in the 1960s to present day, Stevie Wonder integrated brilliant songwriting with technological mastery, rewriting the rules of soul.

-Hip Hop: Grandmaster Flash revolutionized the turntable, turning South Bronx blocks into global classrooms while using elements from other musical genres.
+Hip Hop: Beginning in the mid-1970s, Grandmaster Flash revolutionized the turntable, turning South Bronx blocks into global classrooms while using elements from other musical genres.

 Electro Music: Juan Atkins experimented with synthesizers in Detroit, known as the pioneer of Detroit techno, helping push forward the entire global electronic movement.